Glenn Barkley

 Glenn Barkley (born 1972) is an Australian artist, independent curator and writer based in Sydney, Australia.
 As an artist he is represented by Sullivan+Strumpf, Sydney, Niagara Galleries, Melbourne and Mindy Solomon Gallery, Miami and his works are held in institutional collections such as the National Gallery of Australia, Canberra and Artbank.

-Barkley was Senior Curator at Museum of Contemporary Art Australia (MCA) from 2008 to 2014, and was previously curator of the University of Wollongong Art collection from 1996 to 2008.
-Between 2007–2008 he was Director and curator of the Ergas Collection.
+Barkley was Senior Curator at the Museum of Contemporary Art Australia (MCA) from 2008 to 2014, and was previously curator of the University of Wollongong Art collection from 1996 to 2008.
+Between 2007 and 2008 he was Director and curator of the Ergas Collection.

 Describing himself as "a fan" of art and artists, Barkley has written extensively on Australian art and culture for Art Monthly, Artist Profile and Art and Australia as well as for numerous catalogues and monographs.
 He has a diverse area of interest and knowledge including public art; artist books and ephemera; outsider art and other marginal art forms; public and private collection management and development; and horticulture.

 Art practice

 In 2014 Barkley's ceramic sculptures were included in the exhibition Glazed & Confused: Ceramics in Contemporary Art Practice at Hazelhurst Regional Gallery & Arts Centre in Sydney.

 In 2015 Barkley co-founded experimental ceramics studio Kil.n.it in Glebe, Sydney (where he is currently a resident studio artist).
-Since then he has held solo exhibitions of his ceramics works including itsallright at Utopia Art, Sydney in 2016, yetmorecontemporaryart at Artspace, Sydney in 2017, and doitdoit at Niagara Galleries, Melbourne in 2017.
+Since then he has held solo exhibitions of his ceramics works, including itsallright at Utopia Art, Sydney in 2016, yetmorecontemporaryart at Artspace, Sydney in 2017, and doitdoit at Niagara Galleries, Melbourne in 2017.

-In 2015 Barkley's work were displayed by Utopia Art Sydney in the Sydney Contemporary art fair where numerous sales were reported among an increased interest in ceramics.
+In 2015 Barkley's work was displayed by Utopia Art Sydney in the Sydney Contemporary art fair where numerous sales were reported among an increased interest in ceramics.

 In 2016 Barkley was included in the Adelaide Biennial of Australian Art: Magic Object curated by Lisa Slade, with an installation influenced by horticulture and the exhibition's theme of the Kunstkabinett.
 The same year his work was included in a group exhibition Watching Clouds Pass the Moon at Lake Macquarie City Art Gallery, NSW and he collaborated with artist Angela Brennan on the exhibition The Garden of Earthly Delights at West Space, Melbourne.